Igor Pavlović

-Igor Pavlović (Игор Павловић; born 7 June 1986) is a Serbian footballer, who plays for Temnić.
+Igor Pavlović (Игор Павловић; born 7 June 1986) is a Serbian retired footballer who played as a centre-forward.

 Club career

 Born in Jagodina (formerly known as Svetozarevo), Pavlović came through the Jedinstvo Paraćin youth academy.
 He started his senior career in his hometown in the club with same name.
 Later he also played with Napredak Kruševac and Novi Pazar in Serbia before moving to Hungarian side Kozármisleny SE in summer 2010.
 Previously, Pavlović awarded for the strongest shot in the Serbian SuperLiga in May 2009.
-In February 2011, he signed one and a half year contract with KSZO Ostrowiec.
+In February 2011, he signed a one-and-a-half-year contract with KSZO Ostrowiec.
 Following his spell in Poland, he had a half season spells with Albanian side Kukësi, Macedonian Pelister, Serbian Mačva Šabac and Macedonian Sileks.
 In summer 2013 he returned to Serbia and joined a third-tier side OFK Tabane Trgovački, which had just been formed by the merge of OFK Tabane, and the FK Jagodina farm team FK Trgovački Jagodina.
 While with Pelister, he won the Second Macedonian Football League.
 After a spell in Tabane, Pavlović played with Sloga Batočina, Jedinstvo Paraćin and Đerdap Kladovo for a hal-season at each.
 In summer 2015, Pavlović joined Temnić.
 After he spent a short spell on loan with Romanian side Ungheni in early 2017, Pavlović returned to Temnić.
 Scoring 25 goals on 18 matches in the Serbian League East, he was elected for the best league scorer for the 2016–17 season, helping the team to make promotion in the Serbian First League.